Unfulfilled Watch Tower Society predictions: Background

-Since its formation in the 1870s, the Watch Tower Bible and Tract Society has claimed that God has chosen the organization from among the churches to fill a special role in the consummation of prophetic history.
+Since its development in the 1870s and formal registration in 1884, the Watch Tower Bible and Tract Society has claimed God chose that organization from among the churches to fill a special role in the consummation of prophetic history.
 Charles Taze Russell, a prolific writer and founder of the Bible Student movement, viewed himself as a "mouthpiece" of God and later as the embodiment of the "faithful and wise servant" of the parable of Matthew 24:45-47.
 The Watch Tower Society is now the legal and administrative arm of Jehovah's Witnesses.
 Its representatives assert that they have been given insight into the true meaning of the Bible and the unique ability to discern the signs of Christ's second coming.

 The group's early ideology centered on the "Divine Plan of Salvation", a biblically derived outline of humanity's history and destiny, which was believed to be open to fuller understanding in the "last days".
 The creed incorporated Adam's fall and the entry of sin, evil, and death into the world.
-God was believed to be permitting the world's affairs to run their ruinous course before he implemented his plan to free humanity from evil, suffering, and death by means of the sacrificial death of Jesus Christ and the later establishment of God's kingdom on earth after his Second Coming.
+God was believed to be permitting the world's affairs to run their course before he implemented his plan to free humanity from evil, suffering, and death by means of the sacrificial death of Jesus Christ and the later establishment of God's kingdom on earth after his Second Coming.

 The kingdom would be inaugurated through two phases, one destructive, the other constructive.
 In the first phase, earthly institutions would be overturned in a tumultuous period known as the "Battle of Armageddon".
 For several decades the group believed the worldwide disintegration of the social order would take the form of a bloody struggle between the wealthy and laboring classes, resulting in terror and anarchy.
-This would be followed by an era of grand reconstruction, in which sickness, pain, and death would be removed and righteousness would triumph.
+This would be followed by an era of reconstruction, in which sickness, pain, and death would be removed and righteousness would triumph.

 Prior to the establishment of the kingdom, a chosen "little flock" of 144,000 anointed Christians would undergo a physical transformation from physical to spiritual form to achieve immortality.
 Since 1925, the Society has taught that Armageddon will be a universal war waged by God, resulting in the slaughter of the unfaithful.
-With that doctrinal change, the focus of the movement's chiliasm changed from awaiting its collective escape from earth to waiting for the impending destruction of the present world order in the Battle of Armageddon.
+With that doctrinal change, the focus of the movement's premillennialism changed from awaiting its collective escape from earth to waiting for the impending destruction of the present world order in the Battle of Armageddon.

 To clarify its identity, the group, which came to form the Bible Student movement, formulated a body of historical doctrine, including a mythical self-history, which provided a comprehensive symbolic linkage with the past but also fortified the movement's expectations for the future.